Ascetic Computing

 The other day, someone said to me, "Have you been seeing the advertisements for [whatever it was]?"

 And I realized that not only had I not seen those advertisements, I haven’t seen virtually any advertisements in recent memory.
 Of course, some sneak through in magazines and billboards and that sort of thing.
-(I mean, you’d have to live in the woods to avoid them entirely.
-But I trust you understand what I mean.)
+(You’d have to live in the woods to avoid them entirely.)

 The longer I go without sitting through advertisements, the more resistant to them I become.
+(By contrast, ads in printed material are pretty easy to ignore.)
 At this point, I basically refuse to watch anything or listen to anything that makes me sit through ads.
 Not even podcasts I otherwise enjoy.
 I just can’t do it anymore.
-Ads in printed material are pretty easy to ignore and I run the LibreWolf browser (as mentioned above) and see very little advertising on the Web.

 Does this sound like a brag?